Decipher/textimage/README.txt

     * Background can be defined as a color, or as a fixed image, or as the result of the previous image effects.
     * Exact/relative sizing of the image.
+  * Textimage GIF transparency
+    * Define a color for GIF transparency, so to allow transparent background for Textimage images.
+Only works within the set of Textimage effects.
 * Field display formatters for Text and Image fields.